 1. How can I get in contact with an artist?

 If you are interested in getting a Korea tattoo, you can check out the Inked in Korea page here for more information about different artists and to get an appointment booked.
 Chelsea, the admin of the group, works with various tattoo artists all over Korea and she can set you up an appointment!
 She is a great person to know to help you communicate everything you want to your desired artist.
 Be sure to check out the albums she has uploaded to the group to see the different artists she works with.

 Unfortunately, this question is a difficult one for us to answer for a few reasons.
 Different artists charge different prices, they may increase their prices over time, the size/color/design of the tattoo, even the tattoo studio location can all vary the price.
-Don’t be afraid to ask the artist how much they charge before deciding to get yours.
+Studios usually have a base price they will charge you for their time, no matter how small the tattoo.
+Expect anywhere from 50,000 won for small tattoos to upwards of 1,000,000 won for large scale pieces.
+Remember, you get what you pay for.
+We will not be able to give you a quote as it will be dependent on the variables listed above.
+Therefore, get in contact with Chelsea from Inked Korea and the artist to ask how much they charge before deciding to get yours.
 They will work with you on the size and style and be able to quote you a price!